Cyprus business visa

 Is there a "Business Visa" for permanent residency?

-A Cyprus business visa is a residency option available to employees and owners of international companies registered in Cyprus with the migration department.
-Its legal basis is Regulation 5 of the Aliens and Immigration Regulations.
-It is also known as “Permanent Residency through company formation.”
+A Cyprus business visa is a residency option for people who run a business in Cyprus or who hold permanent employment with a Cyprus employer.
+Its legal basis is Regulation 5 of the Aliens and Immigration Regulations, under Categories C and E. The same route is sometimes referred to as permanent residency through company formation.

 Two types of permanent residence permits, Category C and Category E, are intended for business people.